Vaguery/gptp2016-latex/README.md

   ps2pdf -dEmbedAllFonts=true gpbook.ps gpbook.pdf
   ```

-5. All figures must be in EPS format.
+6. All figures must be in EPS format.
 Do not use pixel-based formats or unusual fonts.
 Include all files in your chapter folder.

+7. **When you are finished** please save the entire folder containing your edited files into the Google Drive folder we have set up.
+You should have an email or Slack message with the exact URL to use for submitting your paper.
+If not, please contact us via email or Slack message.

 ## Notes